How to Easily Fix Scratches in Hardwoods and Furniture

 I miss the gorgeous floors in our old house so much!:

-They are white oak, finished on site hardwoods and they are gorgeous (STILL!).
+They are white oak, finished on site hardwoods and are gorgeous.
 (The stain color is Jacobean by Minwax.)

 And they have held up beautifully.
 You pay for that quality -- they are labor intensive to install, but so worth it!